-When stress is at its peak, it’s hard to stop and regroup.
-We’ve partnered with our Intuit Abilities Network to compile some actionable tips and tricks to help minimize holiday stress:
+We want to help!
+That’s why we’ve partnered with our Intuit Abilities Network to share some actionable tips to help minimize holiday stress:

 Seek help from a professional.
 You still may find yourself feeling persistently sad or anxious, feeling physically exhausted, unable to sleep, irritable, and/or unable to face routine chores.
 If these feelings last for a while, remember that it’s ok to talk to your doctor or a mental health professional.
 If you or a loved one is experiencing emotional distress, the National Suicide Prevention Lifeline provides 24/7 support.
 Call 1-800-273-8255 for free and confidential help.